sagemathinc/cocalc/README.md

    * Nicholas Ruhland
    * Todd Zimmerman

-... and *many* others: See https://github.com/sagemathinc/smc/graphs/contributors
+... and *many* others: See https://github.com/sagemathinc/cocalc/graphs/contributors

 ## Copyright/License

-The copyright of SMC is owned by SageMath, Inc., and the source code here is released under the GNU Affero General Public License version 3+.
+The copyright of CoCalc is owned by SageMath, Inc., and the source code here is released under the GNU Affero General Public License version 3+.
 See the included file LICENSE.md.